IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 - `setRouteComponent` RFC
   - Unmerged!
   - Polyfill available
-- New router will unlock this
+- The Polaris router will unlock this

 ::topright::